Policy

 - Contracting officers must use the legal business name and address from SAM for contract documentation and cannot alter this data.

-- Contractors must notify the contracting officer in writing before changing their name in SAM and comply with FAR subpart 42.12 for novation/change-of-name agreements.
+- Contractors must notify the contracting officer of legal name changes and comply with FAR subpart 42.12 for novation or change-of-name agreements.

 - Assignment of Claims

-- Contractors cannot change payment information in SAM to reflect an assignee; assignees must register separately in SAM.
+- Contractors cannot change payment information in SAM to reflect an assignee; assignees must register separately.

 Responsibilities

-- Contracting Officers: Ensure offerors/contractors are registered in SAM, use SAM data for contract documents, modify contracts as needed, and enforce compliance with name change and assignment rules.
+- Contracting Officers: Ensure offerors/quoters are registered in SAM, use SAM data for contract documentation, require SAM registration for exceptions when practical, and enforce notification and novation requirements.

-- Contractors: Register in SAM, notify and provide documentation for name changes, comply with novation/change-of-name procedures, and avoid unauthorized changes to payment information.
+- Contractors: Register in SAM, notify contracting officers of legal name changes, comply with novation/change-of-name procedures, and avoid improper changes to payment information.

 Practical Implications